The Story of SF New Tech

 Then Came COVID

 SF New Tech was built on the energy of being in the room—the nervous excitement of founders on stage, the spontaneous conversations during networking, the serendipitous connections made over tacos.
 Virtual events couldn't replicate that magic.
-And so, after over 200 events and 739 companies, SF New Tech's remarkable run came to an end.
+And so, after nearly 200 events and over 1,000 companies (including FoodBytes), SF New Tech's remarkable run came to an end.

 But the spirit of building community and creating serendipitous connections wouldn't stay dormant for long...